Zuni

 Dimensions.
 Each

-region has its own guardian and often fetishes representing the six directions
+region or direction has its own guardian and often fetish animals representing

-are placed in the home as a group or set.
-The
+each of the six directions are placed in the home as a group or set.

 Some